nordinh/file-repository/README.md

 Starting application
 --------------------
 Running `mvn clean install` on the project will result in a fat jar being created.
 Running `java -jar target/file-repository-0.0.1-SNAPSHOT server config.yml` will boot the application.
 As an alternative you can also run the `com.github.nordinh.filerepository.FileRepositoryApplication` main method.
 The application will by default run on port 8181, admin access (metrics, ...) on port 8182.
+You will need a running MongoDB instance on your local machine accessible on port 27017.
+See `config.yml` for details.

 Buckets
 -------